 Once the existing roof is clean, you can keep it algae-free by installing strips of copper at key locations.
 You simply want rain water to be able to hit a 6-inch wide area of copper.

 Install the strips at the top roof ridge and any other place at the top of a roof so that you are fully protected.
-PURCHASE the copper strips you need using the link just above.
+PURCHASE the copper strips you need using this link.

 I decided to create my own special blend using ingredients made in the USA.
 In fact, the raw materials in the active ingredient are food-grade quality registered with the FDA.
 I call my product Stain Solver.
 I urge you to use it to help with cleaning your roof shingles.
 You will be amazed at the results!